Evocalize/slate/source/includes/_content_access_v2.md

 ### Request

 The request body is our standard Grants object.
-See [the access control docs](#grants) for more details.
+See [Access Control](#grants) for more details.

 ## Delete grants